So you survived their junior year of high school–congratulations, mom!

 But just like you, I’m going to pull it together.

-You need to concentrate on reducing your stress load this year, not adding to it.
+The best piece of advice I received: you need to concentrate on reducing your stress load this year, not adding to it.

-There are so many moments you want to be fully present for this year so you can enjoy them.
 Don’t let the overwhelm and pressures rob you of this time with your senior.
-There are memories to be made and time to be cherished, because before long they’re not going to be under your roof anymore.
+You don’t want to have regrets about how you spent your time nagging about homework and letters of recommendation instead of enjoying this time.
+There are memories to be made and time to be cherished because before long they’re not going to be under your roof anymore.

 I know we’re all going to struggle through this year, even those of us who have done it before.
 But there are definitely some things we can do to make it a more pleasant experience for all of us.

-These are my senior year survival tips for you.
+These are my senior-year survival tips for you.

-Stop the comparison train!
+Stop the comparison trap

-Believe me, they will be comparing and contrasting with each other, so as a parent let it go, let it go, let it go!
+Believe me, they will be comparing and contrasting with each other, so as a parent, let it go, let it go, let it go!

 “Comparisons are the thief of joy.
 Never compare a child’s accomplishments to another.
 It does not define them, it defines you.”